 Q– Do you have any tulip and crocus and daffodil bulbs for sale?

 A– No. We sell those in fall, which is the best time to plant them.
 Bulbs growing in people’s gardens now were planted last fall, or a previous year.
 We do have some forced bulbs for sale in pots, though, until around Easter.

 Q– Can I plant my forced bulbs in the garden, and will they come up next year?

 A– Generally, yes.
 Fertilize the bulb plants while the leaves are still green with a product like Miracle-Gro.
 Wait until the ground thaws and is workable.
-By then, the flowers will have gone by and the leaves have turned brown on the bulbs.
+By then, the flowers have gone by and the leaves have turned brown.
 Plant the bulbs in a rich, well-drained soil in full sun (partial sun is OK for daffs).
 Plant them deeper than they have been growing in the pot – 10” for tulips and 8” for large daffs and 5” for small daffs.
 Many tulip varieties do not return reliably from year to year, so gardeners often discard those.
-Daffodils may re-bloom for many years if they are in a good location and if you fertilize them every spring.
+Daffodils may re-bloom for many years, if they are in a good location and if you fertilize them every spring.

 Q– When can I divide my perennials?

-A– Now is fine to divide most perennials.
+A– Now is fine to divide most perennials, if the soil is “workable”.
 However, if a species blooms early, you may disturb this year’s flowering by dividing now, so it is better to wait till after flowering.
 Fall is the best time for moving or dividing peonies.
-Pay attention to how deep to plant them (German iris, for instance), must have the tops of tubers exposed in order to flower.
+Pay attention to how deep to plant them.
+German iris, for instance, must have the tops of tubers exposed in order to flower.
 Remember to make sure all new divisions and plantings are watered frequently until established.

 Q– When can I plant perennials that I buy?